Hundreds of firefighters tackle a major wildfire raging out of control on fringes of Greek capital

 Mounties in the South Okanagan are asking for the public’s help to identify a person of interest they say may be connected with a series of thefts in the region.

-Lawyers for two men convicted of mischief at the border blockade at Coutts, Alta., are scheduled to appear in court today as the case moves toward sentencing.
+Two men convicted of mischief at the Coutts, Alta., border blockade are to learn their sentences later this month.

 The final stage of a water infrastructure project in Lethbridge will kick off Monday morning, closing the intersection of 11 Street South and Sixth Avenue South.